 The end of program survey should review overall satisfaction and effectiveness, with compulsory comments on program strengths along with suggestions for improvement.
 Candid feedback will guide you in polishing your program so that new hires are getting the support, information, and friendship they need to excel.

-A Buddy Program is one tool that can help make your great hires great employees.
 Want to learn more about how Employee Onboarding can foster engagement and productivity?
 Download Sapling’s Essential Guide To Employee Onboarding Success or sign up for a product demo below.